Informing the public directly

 Funding further print runs

-to extract oil and gas was announced last year in the UK, and in May the first fracking application to be accepted here since 2011 was approved by North Yorkshire County Council at Kirby Misperton.
+to extract oil and gas was announced in 2015 in the UK, and in May 2016 the first fracking application to be accepted here since 2011 was approved by North Yorkshire County Council at Kirby Misperton.
+In autumn 2016,

 So this information is more crucial than ever, especially in those threatened areas.

-Three print runs (160,000 copies) have already gone out, and the fourth is now available, see here to request.
+Four print runs (200,000 copies) have already gone out, and the fifth is ready and just awaiting adequate funds to print, see here to request.

 If you feel as I do that this information is important, please contribute here